 One way people constantly get caught up in the emotions vs. the numbers is in how much money you invest in your business.

-How much money you invest in a marketing strategy.
+How much money do you invest in a marketing strategy?

-How much money you invest in a property.
+How much money do you invest in a property?

-How much money you invest in your education.
+How much money do you invest in your education?

-As soon as emotion creeps into the equation and a mathmatical formula stops being used… you’re on the fast track to losing your butt (and not knowing why).
+As soon as emotion creeps into the equation and a mathematical formula stops being used… you’re on the fast track to losing your butt (and not knowing why).

 Investor #1: Likely To Fail…

-Investor #1 started with their budget rather than starting with knowing the numbers.
+Investor #1 started with their budget rather than knowing the numbers.
 They have set aside $2,000 for PPC marketing for motivated house sellers.
-Plenty to turn a profit right?
+Plenty to turn a profit, right?

-They start their PPC campaign and quickly find out that the first few weeks of a PPC campaign is all about honing the campaign and tweaking it… so they end up spending $800 in that first 3 weeks.
-They have 7 leads to show for it, which they’re working… but no deals yet.
+They start their PPC campaign and quickly find out that the first few weeks of a PPC campaign are all about honing the campaign and tweaking it… so they end up spending $800 in the first 3 weeks.
+They have 7 leads to show for it, which they’re working on… but no deals yet.

 By week 4 they have their campaign honed a bit more but have spent $1250 of the $2,000 they had set aside… with a total of 10 leads.

-Totally bummed they start to think, “Man, maybe PPC isn’t for me.
-I’ve already gone through my budget, let me stop this campaign and figure something else out”.
+Bummed, they start to think, “Man, maybe PPC isn’t for me.
+I’ve already gone through my budget; let me stop this campaign and figure something else out”.